Pet Cloning: Is It Safe? Does It Make Sense?

 - DNA is extracted from the pet to be cloned via the tissue biopsy which is cryogenically preserved.

-- “Surrogate” animals create fertilized eggs.
+- “Surrogate” animals create fertilized eggs which are extracted.

 - Those altered eggs are then implanted back into surrogate animals, which may or may not get pregnant and carry them to term.
+And multiple surrogates may be impregnated to produce one viable clone.

 What are Veterinarians saying?